RussellShelley/Energy_Analysis/Machine_Learning/Machine_Learning.md

 If no statistics are involved, what would you include if you had more time?

 ### Data Collection
 We will collect data from various resources to identify the likelihood of owning an electric vehicle in comparison to demographic and geographic location, such as, proximity to charging stations, county of residence, household income, gender, education, employment, driving frequency, and more.
+In 2019, the California Energy Commission ran a [California Vehicle Survey](https://www.energy.ca.gov/data-reports/surveys/california-vehicle-survey) in partnership with the NREL.
+The 2019 survey had over 6,000 household and commercial survey respondents, including over 700 PEV owners and 300 FCEV owners.
+The downloadable dataset can be found [here](https://www.nrel.gov/transportation/secure-transportation-data/tsdc-2019-california-vehicle-survey.html).

 ### Preprocessing and Machine Learning
 This data will be consolidated into a database and the variables will be applied to a Machine Learning model to predict if household income, education, income, geographic location (county) is a factor in determining ownership.